mingking2048/pdf-content-extractor/README.md

 1. **Python Version**: Requires Python 3.8 or higher.
 2. **Libraries**: Dependencies include pdfplumber, torch, PIL, and other dependencies listed in `requirements.txt`.
 3. **Environment**: A Conda environment is recommended for managing dependencies.
+4. **GPU Vram**: Requires at least two 12GB GPUs or a single 24GB GPU.

 ## Installation